-Augustana's Master of Arts in Special Education program is taken over a 19 to 24-month period, using a cohort model.
+Augustana's Master of Education in Special Education program is taken over a 13 to 22 months period, using a cohort model.
 Candidates proceed through the program in cohorts of 18 students, which lends support and offers varied perspectives and knowledge to the experience.

-Below are two generic samples of a plan of study based on the spring only term start for the two specializations for your particular sequence of courses.
+Below are two generic samples of a plan of study based on a spring or fall term start for the two specializations for your particular sequence of courses.